ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/indexed-queries.markdown

-﻿## Time-Series Queries:
+﻿## Time Series Queries:
 # Indexed Queries

 ---

 {NOTE: }

-* Time-series indexes are not generated automatically by the server, but static indexes can be created by clients or using the Studio.
-As any other index, static time-series indexes can be queried.
+* Time series indexes are not generated automatically by the server, but static indexes can be created by clients or using the Studio.
+As any other index, static time series indexes can be queried.

-* Querying a time-series index projects the contents of fields specified in the index' `select` clause.
+* Querying a time series index projects the contents of fields specified in the index' `select` clause.
 The result-set can then be further filtered using LINQ expressions.